exasol/advanced-analytics-framework/doc/design/udf_discovery_and_communication.rst

     reconnect and effective delivery are transparent to the user and organized by ZeroMQ itself.
   - Further, messages may be queued in the event that a peer is unavailable to receive them.

-We further split up the PeerCommunicator into a Frontend and a BackgroundListener which runs in a thread.
+We further split up the `PeerCommunicator` into a frontend which is called `PeerCommunicator` and a `BackgroundListener` which runs in a thread.
+The `BackgroundListener` is also split into the `BackgroundListenerInterface` and the `BackgroundListenerThread` to simplify the interaction between it and the `PeerCommunicator`

-The BackgroundListener listens for incomming messages from other peers or the frontend and forwards messages to the frontend.
+The `BackgroundListenerThread` listens for incoming messages from other peers or the frontend and forwards messages to the frontend.

 Here a detailed overview of the information flow: